Support for Open Access Funding

 a.
 Have been accepted for publication in a credible open access journal.
 Authors will be asked to run a quick 'think, check, submit' credibility check as part of the application.

 b.
 Be expected to be included in Salford's REF submission and assessed as 3* or 4* quality AND/OR

 c.
 Contain original research findings which need to be openly and immediately available in order to achieve their potential impact, i.e. need to be accessed by a non-academic audience unlikely to have access to journal subscriptions (e.g. school teachers, health professionals, industry leaders) and without embargo period.

 d.
 After publication, be actively shared and promoted amongst relevant audiences within and beyond academia.
 Authors will be asked to indicate how they plan to do this as part of the application.

-- Applications will be checked by the Library Open Access team and Open access funding decisions will be made by the appropriate Research Centre Director, subject to the availability of funds.
+- Applications will be checked by the Library Open Access team and Open access funding decisions will be made by the appropriate ADRI, subject to the availability of funds.

 Open Access Monographs

-We are keen to support open access monographs, but our open access funding is limited.
 If you are interested in publishing your monograph open access, please email Wendy Taylor, Scholarly Communications Librarian, at email@example.com to discuss your options, before making any decisions or agreements with publishers.